LINUX Mageia 1.0

 Audacity

 It allows to import .mp3, .raw and .wav files.
 All kinds of special effects can be achieved on the whole or selected parts of the sound file.
 It needs libmp3lame.so (symlinked to the actual version you have) to export in mp3 format.
 The export might not be in the format you want it.
-In this case save your file in .wav format and convert it with gogo or ffmpeg.
+In this case save your file in .wav format and convert it with

 To convert the sample format AND the sampling rate, set the new format in the track name manu and the new sampling rate in the "Project Rate" box.
 Then save and re-load the file and "Trim" the excess silent time at the end (if you have decreased the sampling rate).